Prospector/Crystek-Old/README.md

 #Crystek
-Crystek is a 1.10 tech mod using the TESLA Energy API.
-Crystallize TESLA into Tesla Crystals, which can be used to channel TESLA Energy into the machines this mod has to offer.
+Crystek is a 1.11.2 mystical tech mod, generally revolving around crystals.
+One of the main selling points is that we do no world gen at all.
+No ores.
+No trees.
+No biomes, etcxxx

 We have auto-builds here: http://modmuss50.me:8080/job/Crystek/